Your boss walks in with a chart of the last 12 months of transactional Net Promoter survey results and he’s not happy!

 What is Margin of Error?

-Now, by random chance in this survey you might get responses from a set of very happy or very unhappy customers.
+Now, by random chance you might get more responses from very happy or very unhappy customers.
 This results in the actual score being lower or higher than you the score for the sample you have collected.

-The problem is: how do you know how close your estimate is to the actual NPS?
+The problem is: how do you know how close your sample estimate is to the actual NPS?

-So before you break out the hard hats and wait for the blame game to start you need to determine if a real change has occurred.
-The problem with Net Promoter is that the statistics that you normally use for survey scores don’t work so well for NPS.
+So before you break out the hard hats and wait for the blame game to start you need to determine if the change in score is greater than the Margin of Error, i.e. outside the Confidence Interval.

 Calculating Margin of Error for Net Promoter®